 Each Policy is set out in bold text, and is followed by an explanatory paragraph.
-Performance Measures and Milestones are indicated by italics and, in most cases, end with a question.
+Performance Measures and Milestones are indicated by highlighting and, in most cases, end with a question.
 Finally, the Goals advanced by this particular policy are listed.
-Those Policies that advance Goals of other Elements are identified in bold while underlined.
+Those Policies that advance Goals of other Elements are identified by a black highlighting with white text.